Miltos Papapostolou: Club career

-Papapostolou started his career at Omvros Omvriakis, where in 1951 he joined Egaleo.
-He played there for 5 seasons and joined AEK Athens in 1956 with a two-year ban, as it was applied at the time when a player was transferred, without the approval of his club.
-Papapostolou was a key player of the club in winning the championship in 1963, while he also won the Cup in the following season.
-He left AEK in the summer of 1965, where he retired as a footballer, at the age of 31.
+Papapostolou started his career at Omvros Omvriakis.
+In 1951 he joined Egaleo, where he played there for 5 seasons.
+In 1956 Papapostolou signed for AEK Athens.
+Since he did not take the approval of Egaleo for his transfer, he was punished with a two-year ban from the football, as it was applied at the time.

+Upon his return in 1958, Papapostolou became a key player of the squad.
+In 1963 he played a decisive role in the conquest of the championship, while he also won the Cup at the end of the following season.
+In the summer of 1965 Papapostolou left AEK, when he also decided to retire as a footballer, at the age of 31.

 Managerial career

-Papapostolou started his coaching career in 1972 at the bench of Egaleo until 1975.
-He also worked in clubs of smaller categories, such as Atromitos, Marko, Ierapoli, Korinthos, Acharnaikos, Koropi, Panelefsiniakos and until December 1979.
-In February 1980 he replaced Hermann Stessl on the AEK Athens, where they finished in the 4th place, left out of the European competitions of the next season.
+Papapostolou started his coaching career at Marko, where he won the promotion to the first division of AFCA league.
+Then he worked at Ierapoli and in 1968 he became the manager of Korinthos.
+In his first season at the club, they managed to finish above the relegation zone of Beta Ethniki and in his second season they barely lost the promotion, finishing second behind Apollon Athens.
+In 1973 he worked at Acharnaikos, before returning to Korinthos.
+In 1975 he worked at the bench of Egaleo until 1976.
+In 1977 he became the manager of Koropi for a few months and later he worked at Panelefsiniakos for a season.
+In the summer of 1979 he worked at Kallithea until December of the same year, when he returned to AEK as a part of the technical staff.
+In March 1980 he replaced the then manager of the club, Hermann Stessl.
+AEK finished at the 4th place and were left out of the European competitions of the next season.
 In the following season, the president Loukas Barlos, renewed his contract.
 AEK finished second behind Olympiacos and in the Cup he reached the semi-finals where they were eliminated by PAOK.
 After a spell at Kallithea, he took charge of the bench of Greece from 1984 to 1988.
 In 1989 he had a 3-month spell at Olympiacos.
 The following season he signed with Levadiakos until 1991.
 In February 1992, Papapostolou took over the technical leadership of Athinaikos, where he stayed until the end of the season.
 In February 1993 he sat at the bench of Proodeftiki for a short period.